LucaFranceschini/wrapper-roo/README.md

 $ npm test
 ```

+## Wiki
-See the [wiki page](https://github.com/LucaFranceschini/wrapper-roo/wiki/Contributing) for more information.
+See the [wiki page](https://github.com/LucaFranceschini/wrapper-roo/wiki) for more information.